axiomed/http/README.md

 ## Acknowledgements

-This library is based on work @algebraic-sofia has done for her
+This library is based on work [@algebraic-sofia](https://github.com/algebraic-sofia) has done for [her Rhina de Backends](https://blog.codeminer42.com/overcoming-challenges-and-crafting-in-the-uncharted-territory-of-lean4/) challenge.